Novels About Quilting, Knitting, and Crocheting

 Many readers say that this book was their first introduction to the concept of synesthesia.
 This is a real phenomenon in which some brains process senses differently, such as tasting words or feeling colors.

-Avid quilter Marie Bostwick is also the author of the popular Cobbled Court Quilt series, as well as other books featuring quilting, including Fields of Gold.
+Avid quilter Marie Bostwick is also the author of the popular Cobbled Court Quilt series, as well as other books featuring quilting, including Fields of Gold and The Restoration of Celia Fairchild.

 Shop on Blossom Street book cover